accurtis1/WesternTextAdventure/README.md

 It's actually a mash-up of the past two formats from my Prison Text Adventure and The Streets.
 It has the same general look as the Prison TA (multiple options to pick from) but it has the depth and scope of The Streets (without the confusing and finicky open-worldness!).

+Disclaimer: This is basically one of those "Oh I have some decent ideas for my skill level, let's make an awesome game!"
+***6 months later***
+"I pray for the patience to finish this."

 ### Background
 As of this writing (7/11/2017), I'm about to start my: